A Study of Botensilimab in Participants With Metastatic Pancreatic Cancer

 • Participants with concurrent diarrhea > grade 1 at time of randomization despite optimal treatment with standard of care pancreatic enzymes.

-• Known active or latent tuberculosis (testing at screening not required).
+• Known active or latent tuberculosis.

 • Any condition in the opinion of the principal investigator that might interfere with the participant's participation in the study or in the evaluation of the study results.